mathybit/mathybit.github.io/_posts/2018-10-20-adversarial-neural-crypto.md

 | *Figure 2: Loss values during training* |
 {:class="table-center" width="80%"}

-Initially, all 3 loss values start at 8, which means neither Eve nor Bob do any better than random guessing.
-Eve's loss decreases faster up to a point, after which Alice is able to learn an encryption scheme which Bob is able to decrypt, but which Eve can no longer decipher.
+Initially, all three loss values start at 8, which means neither Eve nor Bob do any better than random guessing.
+Eve's loss decreases faster up to a point, after which Alice is able to learn an encryption scheme which Bob can understand, but which fools Eve.
 Notice that Eve's loss doesn't climb back up to 8, so Eve still does slightly better than random guessing.

 We evaluated Bob and Eve on 10,000 random messages (encrypted with randomly selected keys), and found the following: